hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

-are often recorded in many other network logs such as email logs, certificate transparency logs, web page links, intrusion detection systems, malware scanners, email archives, etc.  Many times a simple dictionary of commonly used domain names prefixes (www, ftp, mail, imap, login, database, etc.) can be used to quickly reveal a large number of labels within a zone.
+are often recorded in many other network logs such as email logs, certificate transparency logs, web page links, intrusion detection systems, malware scanners, email archives, etc.  Many times a simple dictionary of commonly used domain names prefixes (www, mail, imap, login, database, etc.) can be used to quickly reveal a large number of labels within a zone.
 Because of this, there are increasing performance costs yet diminishing returns associated with applying